Vacancies

 About the role

-Over the next four years, Yuan aims to rebuild trust in politics and increase democratic engagement locally.
-This new member of staff will be integral to this, supporting constituents with issues and organising opportunities for people to make their voices heard locally.
+Yuan aims to rebuild trust in politics and increase democratic engagement locally.
+The new member of staff will be integral to this, helping Yuan lead on local campaigns, responding to constituent queries about government policy, and supporting Yuan’s team with other parliamentary and constituency work.

-The current team have come from different professional backgrounds, and we value diverse experiences and perspectives.
+Yuan’s current team have come from a wide variety of professional backgrounds, and we value diverse experiences and perspectives.
 We are open to applicants looking for a change in career, a return to work, or who are beginning their careers.
 We are looking for the right person rather than the right CV.

 A day in the life of our new team member might look like this: